-The College does not allow or tolerate discrimination of any kind including harassment or bullying.
-If you believe you have experienced or witnessed discrimination (including bullying or harassment), immediately report the incident to the College's Director, Amanda Keith located at 186 Wikiup Drive Santa Rosa Ca. 95403, (707) 545-8490; a-keith@lytles-rebc.com, so appropriate action can be taken.
-Individuals will not be retaliated against for bringing a complaint.
+The College cannot resolve matters that are not brought to our attention.
+If you believe that you have experienced or witnessed discrimination or harassment, immediately report the incident to the Director-- Deb Prolo located at 186 Wikiup Drive Santa Rosa CA 95403, (707) 545-8490; dprolo@lytlesrebc.edu.
+The College will investigate all discrimination/harassment complaints.
+Individuals will not be retaliated against for bringing a complaint or participating in an investigation.